-In this article, you will learn about the most important considerations related to VAT in Georgia and how it affects your business and finances.
+In this article, you will learn about the most important considerations related to VAT in Georgia (the country) and how it affects your business and finances.

 Key Information About VAT In Georgia:

-- Your business must register for and pay VAT once VAT taxable transactions exceed 100,000 GEL during any continuous 12 month period
+- Your business must register for and pay VAT once VAT-able transactions exceed 100,000 GEL during any continuous 12-month period.

-- Certain businesses might voluntarily register as a VAT taxpayer because of specific benefits provided by the Georgian Government
+- Certain businesses might voluntarily register as VAT payers because of specific benefits provided by the Georgian Government.

-- Some industry sectors are exempt from charging VAT on products and services but may also choose to register voluntarily in order to be able to claim VAT back on purchases.
+- Some industry sectors are exempt from charging VAT on the sale of products and services but may also choose to register voluntarily in order to be able to claim the VAT back on purchases.

-- Individual Entrepreneur, IE with Small business status, LLC, LLC with virtual zone status and any legal business structures are able to register as a VAT taxpayer.
-A natural person with Micro Business Status is not eligible to register for VAT.
+- Natural persons, Individual Entrepreneurs, IEs with Small Business Status, LLCs, LLCs with Virtual Zone Status, and any legal business structures are able to register as VAT payers.
+Notably, however, a natural person with Micro Business Status is not eligible to register as a VAT payer.

-- Companies that buy certain products and services from foreign companies are required to declare and pay VAT every month on those purchases.
-This process is known as reverse VAT.
+- Georgian businesses that buy services from foreign companies are required to declare and pay VAT every month on these service purchases.
+This process is known as reverse charge VAT.
 If you are VAT registered then you will declare purchases but the VAT owed will be zero.